The Balkans in Europe Policy Advisory Group

 - - - - - - - 2:

-Dissemination of the recommendations and – with support from BiEPAG’s vast network of partners in the European Union and in the Western Balkan countries – the advocacy of the recommended measures at high-level meetings and in expert fora;
+Dissemination of recommendations and—supported by BiEPAG’s extensive network of partners in the European Union and the Western Balkan countries—advocacy for their uptake through high-level meetings and expert fora;

 - - - - - - - 3: